perforce/helix-authentication-service/docs/Proxies.md

 REDIS_URL=redis://192.168.1.1:6389'
 ```

-See the [Configuring Helix Authentication Service](https://www.perforce.com/manuals/helix-auth-svc/Content/HAS/configuring-has.html) chapter of the admin guide for more information on the `REDIS_URL` setting, as well as `REDIS_CERT_FILE` and `REDIS_KEY_FILE` settings for enabling a TLS connection to Redis.
+See the [Configuring P4 Authentication Service](https://www.perforce.com/manuals/helix-auth-svc/Content/HAS/configuring-has.html) chapter of the admin guide for more information on the `REDIS_URL` setting, as well as `REDIS_CERT_FILE` and `REDIS_KEY_FILE` settings for enabling a TLS connection to Redis.

 Additionally, if the Redis server is configured to expect a username and password, those can be provided in the `REDIS_URL` value: